vicc30/vicc30/README.md

 💡 I'm a software developer, working on iOS apps. \
 💻 I'm currently improving my knowledge of Swift programming language. \
 ✍️ In my free time, I like watching movies, playing video games, traveling, and trying new food.\
-💬 Feel free to reach out to me for general consulting, or discussions about any topic\
-✉️ You can email me at vicc23@gmail.com.
-I'll try to respond as soon as possible!\
 📄 You can check my [LinkedIn Profile](https://www.linkedin.com/in/vicc30/) for more details about work experience.

 <img align="left" src="https://github-readme-stats.vercel.app/api/?username=vicc30&show_icons=true&hide_border=true" />